speedment/speedment-doc/pages/speedment-maven-plugin/maven.md

     </build>
 ```

-Save the file and the new Maven targets will be available to your project.
+Once the file has been saves, the new Maven targets are immediately available to our project.

 N.B.
 Set the property ${speedment.version} to the latest Speedment version released, currently {{ site.data.speedment.version }}.
 A list
  of allversions of the Speedment Maven Plugin can be found
 [here](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.speedment%22%20AND%20a%3A%22speedment-maven-plugin%22).

-The Speedment Maven Plugin autmatically depends on relevant version of open-source JDBC database drivers.
+The Speedment Maven Plugin automatically depends on relevant version of open-source JDBC database drivers.
 These dependencies can be overridden
 should we want to use another version.
 In the example below, we override the MySql JDBC version with an older one:

 ``` xml